ZoranPandovski/awesome-ckan-extensions/contributing.md

 * New categories or improvements to the existing categorization are welcome.
 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.
+* Add short description about the extension

-As always, thank you for your suggestions!
+Ideas and suggestions how to make this awesome list more awesome are welcome and as always, thank you for your suggestions!